SPGoding/spu/README.md

 # Sweet Pragmatics Updater

 Also called 'SPU'.
-A web that can help you convert minecraft commands from 1.12 to 1.13.
+An online tool that can help you convert minecraft commands from 1.12 to 1.13.

 ## How to Use